mihirp1998/VADER/readme.md

 - We are using the pretrained Text-to-Video [VideoCrafter2](https://huggingface.co/VideoCrafter/VideoCrafter2/blob/main/model.ckpt) model via Hugging Face.
 If you unfortunately find the model is not automatically downloaded when you running inference or training script, you can manually download it and put the `model.ckpt` in `VADER/VADER-VideoCrafter/checkpoints/base_512_v2/model.ckpt`.

+- We provided pretrained LoRA weights on [HuggingFace](https://huggingface.co/zheyangqin/VADER).
+The `vader_videocrafter_pickscore.pt` is the model fine-tuned using PickScore function on chatgpt_custom_animal.txt with LoRA rank of 16, while `vader_videocrafter_hps_aesthetic.pt` is the model fine-tuned using a combination of HPSv2.1 and Aesthetic function on chatgpt_custom_instruments.txt with LoRA rank of 8.

 ### 📺 Inference
 Please run `accelerate config` as the first step to configure accelerator settings.
 If you are not familiar with the accelerator configuration, you can refer to VADER-VideoCrafter [documentation](documentation/VADER-VideoCrafter.md).